mohamedaleya/Portfolio-Website/README.md

 Use 'nodemon' to start the server-side code.

 ## Logs:
-v1.0.0: Contact List app that implements CRUD operations. // 3/11/2020
+v1.0.0: Contact List app that implements CRUD operations. => on 3/11/2020